In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight for long gun usage.

 Chinese manufacturing has advanced so much in the last 15 years, literally in every industry imaginable.
 The tactical flashlight industry is definitely one area the country is excelling at.

 Based on the quality we have seen in brands like Holosun, Olight, Nitecore, and Thrunite.
-There is no doubt that China definitely know how to build high-quality stuff, and the days of low quality Made in China stereotype is a thing of the past.
+There is no doubt that Chinese manufacturers definitely know how to build high-quality stuff, and the days of low quality Made in China stereotype is a thing of the past.

 Usually U.S. made products are more expensive because of branding and expensive labor.